An Unnatural History of Britain: In Search of Our Obscure and Non-native Species

 Claire Bradbury

 We may have fallen out of love with our city homes, but cities are still going to be essential dwelling places for a growing population.
-International sustainability and wellbeing advocate, Claire Bradbury, explores what we need to do to fall back in love with the city, and find our city homes again.
-Dwellbeing calls us to stand firm on the seven pillars we love and so desperately need from our city homes: wilderness, nourishment, movement, connection, dwelling, imagination and love.
-This beautiful book shows that, when it comes to reimagining our urban futures, everyone has a voice.
+With 68 per cent of the world’s population predicted to live in cities by 2050, Dwellbeing is a call to stand firm on the seven pillars we cherish and so desperately need from our city homes: wilderness, nourishment, movement, connection, dwelling, imagination and love.

 The Great Melt: Accounts from the Frontline of Climate Change